-It’s been a popular spot for many years to watch the sun rise from Mount Bromo, so be aware that you won’t be the only one.
-It can get especially busy in July and August, but even the weekends can be busy with locals making the climb.
+It’s been a popular spot for many years to watch the sun rise from Mount Bromo.
+So be aware that you won’t be the only one doing this tour.
+It can get especially busy in July and August, but even the weekends can be busy with locals attempting the climb.

 A good option is to watch the sun set instead, which will also offer great photos, but there will be less people.
 This is also a good moment for taking photos.